GINZA DREAMING CHIBA LIVING

 But it wasn’t Ginza.

-“I don’t need to live like a queen,” Rachel would say, brushing her hair in the mirror, “but just once I’d like to walk into a place where everyone looks like a fashion model and think — yes, I belong here.”
+“I don’t need a mansion,” Rachel would say to her mirror, brushing her hair, “but I want to walk into a place where everyone looks amazing and feel like I belong there.

-“I’m calling them tomorrow,” she said with a grin.
+“I’m calling them tomorrow,” she said aloud, surprising even herself.

-She imagined the phone call already: “Hi, I’m Rachel.
-I’m an English teacher living in Chiba, but I have a big dream — I want to live and work in Higashi-Ginza.
-Can you help?”
+She pictured the call: "Hi, I’m Rachel.
+I teach in Chiba, but I’ve got this dream — to work and live in Ginza.
+Could you help?”

-Would they laugh at her?
-Tell her she’s crazy?
-Or would they say, “Yes, we help people like you every day”?
+Would they laugh?
+Tell her to be realistic?
+Or would they say something simple and powerful like, “Yes, we help people like you every day.”

-She giggled to herself, imagining her new business cards:
+She even giggled at the idea of her new business card:

-She had a plan.
-A small plan, but a real one.
+She had a plan now.
+A small one — but real.

 DID YOU SEE THIS?
 Thinking of living in Sweden?